nileshgorule/assignment/tableau.md

 	- Click on "Share" in the top right corner of your visualization.

-	- Select a sharing option, such as embedding the 	visualization on a website, sharing it on social media, or emailing a link to the visualization
+	- Select a sharing option, such as embedding the visualization on a website,sharing it on social media, or emailing a link to the visualization

 	- Customize the size of the visualization and copy the  code to your website if embedding